 Booking a hotel, homestay, hostel or resort takes the same amount of effort everywhere.
 There are multiple criteria such as location, food, cleanliness, luxury, amenities, and service that people consider before booking their stay.

 In the US, I prefer booking through Hotwire and Airbnb.
 Till now, I have found the cheapest rates on Hotwire for hotels.
 Also, Hotwire has a unique pact with hotels which allows them to offer lower rates than other online travel agents.
-For such deals, they just hide the hotel names (to avoid any clashes) and once you book they disclose your hotel.
+For such deals, they just hide the hotel names and once you book they disclose the specific details.
 So, if you can take that kind of risk, go ahead and book it.
-When I booked, I got a good deal though!
+There have been times when I have regretted taking that Hotwire deal, but just on rare occasions.

 As for Airbnb (Get $20 off on your first stay), the world knows what a success the platform is!
 Before coming to the US, I never used Airbnb due to my concern for safety and privacy.
-But, I booked through the platform twice in Florida and was happy with my experience.
-Americans do respect your privacy a lot.
+But, I booked through the platform in Florida & Boston and was happy with my experience.
+I shall still recommend everyone to be careful and read reviews before booking.

 I would end the post with those pearls as of now.
 In case you need to know more, just drop a line in the comments section.